ciiram/indaba-maker-session-2019/README.md

 1. Click the `< >` button of the **Network session key** and **Application session key** values to show the value as C-style array.
 1. Click the **Copy** button on the right of the value to copy to clipboard.

-Paste these keys into the file `inc/device_addresses.h` in the appropriate sections:
+Paste these keys into the file `device_addresses.h` in the appropriate sections:

 ![sim2](media/sim2.png)